About Toscalix

 Short bio

-Agustín Benito Bethencourt met Free Software during his university times.
-But it was back in 2003 when he decided to shift his career as entrepreneur towards Open Source and Open Data.
-Since then, he has guided teams, project and organizations in the design, development, deployment and support of Open Source based products or services.
-Playing different management, executive and consultant roles, Agustín has worked in verticals like automotive, IoT, Edge, industrial, general embedded, enterprise or desktop.
-He now works as an independent consultant.
+Agustín discovered Free Software during his university years, but it was in 2003 when he redirected his entrepreneurial career toward open source software and open data.
+Since then, he has led teams and organizations in designing, developing, and maintaining open-source-based products and services.
+With experience spanning management, executive, and consulting roles, Agustín has worked across diverse sectors including automotive, IoT, edge, industrial, embedded, enterprise, and desktop.
+Today, he works as an independent consultant.

-As a volunteer, he is a proud KDE e.V. and KDE Spain member, as well as Software Heritage Ambassador.
-He has been involved in other Open Source projects/communities and open data ones for over 20 years.
+As a volunteer, Agustín is a proud KDE e.V. and KDE España, as well as a Software Heritage Ambassador.
+Over the past two decades, he has actively contributed to multiple open source software and open data initiatives.

-In addition, Agustín has a solid background as speaker, community steward, business developer and trainer.
-Agustín has lived in several countries and he currently lives between the Málaga metropolitan area and La Palma, Canary Islands, both in Spain.
-He is a remote work advocate, traveling frequently.
+In addition, Agustín has a solid background as a speaker, community steward, business developer, and trainer.
+Having lived in several countries, he now divides his time between Málaga and La Palma (Canary Islands, Spain).
+A strong advocate of remote work, he continues to travel frequently and collaborate globally.

-I enjoy customer oriented environments and I have gained reputation for promoting open and collaborative environments where:
+I enjoy customer-oriented environments and have built a reputation for promoting an open and collaborative culture where:

 toscalix management model